adithirgis/adithirgis/README.md

 Open Source - I have started maintaining [ropenaq](https://github.com/ropensci/ropenaq).

 As part of R Ladies Asia we proposed an incubator at useR!
-2021 about Strategies to build a strong AsiaR community where we have featured useR! from Asia.
-Please participate to show your support and spread the word!
+2021 about Strategies to build a strong AsiaR community where we have featured users from Asia.
+Please contact me if you want to join us on this jouRney!

 I love #rstats, #python, #environment, slides with emojis, #wildlife, burgers, slender lorises and I believe in converting(SpatialData_To_Information).
 I am a huge fan of C++ and R and of course [rayshader.](https://cran.r-project.org/web/packages/rayshader/index.html)